MauroPereira/map-stock/map-stock/scripts/README.txt

    ```bash
    python3 github_project_automation.py "Implement new feature #in-progress"
    ```
+   Note: The text before the keyword will be used as the issue title exactly as written.

 2. Move an existing issue:
    ```bash
    python3 github_project_automation.py "Update documentation #done #123"
    ```
+   Note: When moving an existing issue, only the issue number and keyword matter.
+The text before the keyword is ignored.
+   This allows you to use the commit message to describe why the issue is being moved, without affecting the issue title.
+   Example: "Fixed all bugs and completed testing, ready for production #done #123"

 Examples
 --------